 Pentax M 40mm f/2,8 Pancake

-Pros: compact; reasonably sharp
+Pros:compact; reasonably sharp

-Cons: you can find better and cheaper lenses for a couple of mm more length (Pentax M 50mm f/1,7 etc.)
+Cons:you can find better and cheaper lenses for a couple of mm more length (Pentax M 50mm f/1,7 etc.)

-Rating: on film
+on film

-Rating: on digital (full frame and APS-C)
+on digital (full frame and APS-C)

 Full review